-A review of the staff register evidenced that no new staff members had been recruited since the previous inspection.
-A review of a selection of personnel files evidenced that relevant recruitment records had been sought; reviewed and stored as required.
+A review of a sample of personnel files of three newly recruited staff evidenced that relevant recruitment records had been sought; reviewed and stored as required.

 There was evidence of job descriptions and induction checklists for the different staff roles.
 A review of records confirmed that if a professional qualification is a requirement of the post, a registration check is made with the appropriate professional regulatory body.